xsnxj/tesb-studio-se/README.md

 Documentation is available on [Talend Help Center](http://help.talend.com/).

 ## Support

-You can ask for help on our [Forum](http://www.talend.com/services/global-technical-support).
+You can ask for help on our [Forum](http://www.talend.com/services/technical-support).

 ## Contributing

 We welcome contributions of all kinds from anyone.

-Using the bug tracker [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports, feature requests and submitting pull requests.
+Using the [Talend bugtracker](http://jira.talendforge.org/) is the best channel for bug reports and feature requests.
+Use GitHub to submit pull requests.

 Feel free to share your Talend components on [Talend Exchange](http://www.talendforge.org/exchange).

 ## License

-Copyright (c) 2006-2015 Talend
+Copyright (c) 2006-2016 Talend

 Licensed under the Apache V2 License